Cruise ship speaker

 My interest in historical research — the thrill of the hunt! — began at the age of 15 when we studied The Daughter of Time by Josephine Tey in our English lessons.
 This fascinating and beautifully written novel explores whether England's King Richard III had his young nephews (the heirs to the throne) assassinated in the Tower of London.

-From the moment I started tracing my family history, I decided that I wanted a job in the industry.
+From the moment I started tracing my family history, I wanted to ultimately work in the industry.
 However, there were no jobs in genealogy in Australia at that time.
-So I majored in linguistics at university, gaining a knowledge about the sounds and letters of languages that I put to use in my surname studies.
+So I majored in linguistics at university, gaining a knowledge I put to use in my surname studies.

-At 24, I saw my dream job advertised in my university's jobs list: Project Officer for the Australian Biographical and Genealogical Record (ABGR).
+At 24, I saw my dream job advertised in the university's employment opportunities guide: project officer for the Australian Biographical and Genealogical Record (ABGR).
 The project aimed to generate biographies of colonial Australians and planned to use transcriptions of early colonial records as their foundation.

 I became the editor of six books of muster transcriptions (similar to census returns) as well as a series of convict records published on CD-ROM.
 I also wrote articles for genealogical and historical journals and magazines.

-I later became general editor of the ABGR's later incarnation, the Biographical Database of Australia.
+I later became general editor of the ABGR's new incarnation, the Biographical Database of Australia.
 In that role, I processed many other colonial record series.

-In 2000, I decided to stop researching every ancestral family and focus on writing a family history of particular ancestral line.
-I chose my First Fleet Nash family, partly because of the Fleet’s involvement in establishing British settlement in Australia in 1788, and partly because there were many descendants who would purchases copies.
+In 2000, I decided to stop researching every ancestral family I was descended from (and my husband, for that matter), and focus on writing a family history of one of those ancestral lines.
+I chose my First Fleet Nash family, partly because of the Fleet’s involvement in establishing Britain's first penal settlement in Australia in 1788, and partly because there was a large body of descendants who would be interested in purchasing a copy.

-It took four years to research, write and self-publish the 29 detailed biographies and the resulting book weighs a hefty 1.6kg (3½ pounds).
+It took four years to research, write and self-publish the 29 detailed biographies.
+It's a lengthy 470 A4 pages and weighs a hefty 1.6kg (3½ pounds).

 While writing the Nash family history, I stumbled across the story of an important political sex scandal in New South Wales in 1829.
 I decided to write the story as a "popular history".
 However, I was a self-trained writer and historian, so I hadn’t been taught to write history in the usual dry academic style.
 Thus, I unwittingly “broke the rules”.
 I later learnt that my writing style is called "narrative nonfiction" — history told as a story.